azizulkawser/Medical_text_analyzer/README.md

 2. Create a directory for the Stanford Parser on your system.
 You can choose any location you prefer.

-3. Place the downloaded JAR files (`stanford-parser.jar` and `stanford-parser-3.x.x-models.jar`) into the directory you created in step 2.
+3. Place the downloaded JAR files (`stanford-parser.jar` and `stanford-parser-3.x.x-models.jar`) into the directory you created in act 2.

 **Step 5: Configure Paths in `config.yaml`**